 Well, when I checked my email and saw that I had sold my first copy, I literally cried.
-It sounds silly.
-But it wasn't until that moment that I realized entrepreneurship was at all possible for me.
-Of course I knew it was possible for other people - BUT here's the big thing: I didn't identify as one of those successful people.
+It wasn't until that moment that I realized entrepreneurship was at all possible for me.
+Of course I knew it was possible for other people - BUT here's the big thing: I didn't identify as one of those people.
 I couldn't picture it.
-I couldn't feel that level of success at all.
+I couldn't feel it at all.
 All my body + mind knew was struggle and hourly wages based on someone else's assessment of me.
 Up until that point, I had only known excess humility, hiding my talents, and being overlooked.
 THIS pattern, if you are living it now, is your lineage.
-Your bloodline literally knows nothings else.
+Your bloodline may know nothing else.

 Now, I didn't get rich.
-But it was an absolute revolution to sell those first few workbooks.
+But it was an absolute revolution of my belief system.
 I was permanently changed.
 I still remember sitting in my apartment with that $8 sale and feeling like a millionaire - literally.
-For the first time, possibly ever, scarcity went away.
+For the first time ever, scarcity went away.
 I felt like I'd be ok, eventually.
-Financially stable, eventually.